zhangp365/ComfyUI-SeedVR2_VideoUpscaler/README.md

 - Last ComfyUI version with python 3.12.9 (may be works with older versions but I haven't test it)

 ## 📦 Installation

+Directly accessible from Comfyui-Manager, search "seedvr2" and click "Install" and restart.

+OR

 1. Clone this repository into your ComfyUI custom nodes directory: